qb-creates/avr-bootloaders/bootloader-atmega1284/README.md

 3. Set the reset pin back to high while PD2 is still low.
 4. After 4 seconds, the microcontroller will enter bootloader mode.
 At this point PD2 can be set high again

 This process can be easily achieved by adding push buttons to the reset pin (pulls it low when pressed) and pin D2 (pulls it low when pressed).
-To exit bootloader mode after a successful program upload, simply reset the microcontroller.
+To exit bootloader simply reset the microcontroller.
+The microcontroller will then run the program that is currently loaded in it's program flash section.
+If no program is loaded, the microcontroller will stay in bootloader mode.

-If data upload fails due to power loss or communication issues, the microcontroller will timeout and stay in bootloader mode until a new program is successfully uploaded.
+If the data upload fails due to power loss or communication issues, the microcontroller will timeout and stay in bootloader mode until a new program is successfully uploaded.